 Recommended Accommodation: Papaya Playa Project

-No matter which area of the Yucatan Peninsula you choose to stay in, the good news is each of the above 3 locations are no more than an hour or two driving distance from one another.
+No matter which area of the Yucatan Peninsula you choose to plan your trip around, the good news is each of the above locations are no more than an hour or two driving distance from one another.
 You can easily stay in one place and take day trips to explore the neighboring towns and islands whether you choose to stay 2 days, 2 weeks or 2 months.
-All 3 destinations are also in driving distance to the famous ancient Mayan ruins of Chichen Itza, and the many cenotes.
+All 3 major destinations are also in driving distance to the famous ancient Mayan ruins of Chichen Itza, and the many cenotes.
 A tour company I have personally used and loved is Xenotes.
 With them, you can spend the day visiting several cenotes where you will swim, kayak, rappel, and zip line into — a tour I highly recommend.